A short time passed and Theorotica, not capable of sleep, realized that her 'God' Partner had

 "Madam Councillor, I don't think he wants to Re-incarnate," Theorotica replied.

 "And that's supposed to make me feel better."
-The Councillor responded, "Ares really has us by the wings."
+The Councillor responded, "Ares really has us

 "Don't look at me," Caliope said, "I'm retired, It's been a hard days night..."